SnuzPod Bedside Cot Review: Ten Weeks Of Newborn Baby Sleep

 There are various different height options to line up with your mattress, and the whole thing attaches to the side of your bed using fabric straps.
 This was really easy to do, despite us having an odd Ikea bed.

-8) How long can my baby sleep in the SnuzPod?
-Up to about six months, so much longer than your standard moses basket.
+Your baby can sleep in the Snuzpod up to about six months, so much longer than your standard moses basket.
 As it’s recommended that babies sleep in your room for that long this is a big bonus and means you don’t have to move lots of furniture around or buy an interim cot.

 Little Green Sheep sell a range of organic bedding, including sheets designed to fit.
 We were sent some sheets, a blanket and a mattress protector along with our cot.
 The blanket in particular – made of a really soft t-shirt fabric – is lovely and has had a lot of use.
 The protector is a great idea as it means you can wash this instead of the mattress.
 It’s a worthwhile investment if you have a sicky baby (we do).